 You may also be eligible for state grants and scholarships based upon your Pell Grant eligibility, or some private scholarships such as the Bill Gates Scholarships.

 The Federal Pell Grants program is moving toward requiring Pell Grant applicants to use tax data from the IRS to report their income section, based upon their federal tax return.
-This can be done by using the IRS data retrieval tool during the FAFSA online application process.
+This will be done by using the Direct Data Exchange (DDX) during the FAFSA online application process.
 This is required even for non-filers to confirm their status.

 Your FAFSA information will determine your SAI or Student Aid Index.
 Students qualifying for a Maximum Pell Grant will have a Student Aid Index (SAI) between negative $1,500 (-$,1500) and $0.
 The lower your SAI means you are more likely to meet the Pell Grant requirements.
 Note: The SAI replaced the Expected Family Contribution (EFC) in 2024-25.